opencomputeproject/HWMgmt-DeviceMgr-DeviceManager/README.md

 More detailed information can be found at [DM-Redfish-PSME](https://github.com/opencomputeproject/DM-Redfish-PSME) and [DM-Redfish-OpenBMC](https://github.com/opencomputeproject/DM-Redfish-OpenBMC).

 # Preparation
+The Device Manager supports running the *Ubuntu Desktop version*.
+And the hardware platform needs to match the minimum requirement, such as *CPU 2 cores/Memory 4GB and SSD driver 40GB*.
 The host system need to install necessory packages (ex: git, curl and docker)

 ```shell
 sudo apt update